Arrieta tosses 6 scoreless in Phillies’ 5-0 win over Braves

 UP NEXT

-Girardi did not disclose the order of Sunday’s starters but RHP Vince Velasquez (0-0, 12.00 ERA) will take the mound in one of the games.
-The Braves send LHP Max Fried (2-0, 2.04) to the mound for one start and are TBA for the second.
+Girardi said RHP Vince Velasquez (0-0, 12.00 ERA) will likely start the first game of Sunday’s doubleheader.
+Atlanta RHP Huascar Ynoa makes his first start of the season in the first game.
+The Braves send LHP Max Fried (2-0, 2.04) to the mound in the second.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports